Budget planning templates for Excel

-To avoid potential issues with viewing and editing budget plan data using Excel, the same user should be logged into both Microsoft Dynamics 365 for Finance and Operations and the Microsoft Dynamics Office Add-in Data Connector.
+To avoid potential issues with viewing and editing budget plan data using Excel, the same user should be logged into both Microsoft Dynamics 365 Finance and the Microsoft Dynamics Office Add-in Data Connector.

 Add a header to budget plan document template

 To add header information, select the top row in the Excel file and insert empty rows.
 Click Design in the Data Connector to add header fields to the Excel file.

 In the Design tab, click Add fields, and then select BudgetPlanHeader as the entity data source.

 Point the cursor to the desired location in the Excel file.
 Click Add label to add the field label to the selected location.
 Select Add Value to add the value field to the selected place.
 Click Done to close the designer.

 Add a calculated column to budget plan document template table